AnyFetch/developers.anyfetch.com/README.md

 This repo should not be used for browsing, but for updating the doc.

 ## TODO
-* How to write a provider?
-MAT
-* How to write an hydrater?
-MAT
 * About the Core API
     - Contributing guidelines       MAT
     - Endpoints                     KIM / PMD